Hyan (footballer)

-Hyan Carvalho Machado Silva (born 24 March 2004), simply known as Hyan, is a Brazilian footballer who plays as a midfielder for Santos.
+Hyan Carvalho Machado Silva (born 24 March 2004), simply known as Hyan, is a Brazilian footballer who plays as a midfielder for Avaí, on loan from Santos.

 Career

 Born in Brasília, Federal District, Hyan joined Santos' youth setup in 2015, aged ten.
 On 24 August 2020, he signed his first professional contract with the club, after agreeing to a three-year deal.

 On 25 January 2023, Hyan renewed his contract with Peixe until the end of 2025.
 On 21 February 2024, he was registered in the first team squad for the 2024 Campeonato Paulista.

 Hyan made his first team debut on 5 July 2024, coming on as a second-half substitute for fellow youth graduate Sandry in a 1–0 Série B away win over Ceará.
 On 10 July of the following year, he further extended his link with the club until July 2027.

+On 6 January 2026, after only featuring in two matches the previous campaign, Hyan agreed to join Avaí on loan.